digitalservicebund/digitalcheck-dito/doc/adr/0019-run-e2e-tests-in-parallel.md

 We want to optimize test execution.

 Running tests sequentially is inefficient.
-Some tests are independent and can run in parallel, while others require sequential execution due to shared state.
+Some tests are independent and can run in parallel, while others benefit from sequential execution due to shared state (i.e. preparing the page in `beforeAll()`).

+Using GitHub actions as our pipeline architecture results in rather weak machines running the tests.
+Hence, using multiple workers to run tests in parallel does not speed up our tests execution but increases the likelihood of flaky tests due to resource limits.

 We aim to: